-As of March 31, 2022, the Company had cash of \$5,064 held outside of the Trust Account.
+As of June 30, 2022 and December 31, 2021, the Company had cash of \$988,148 and \$237,363 held outside of the Trust Account, respectively.
 Prior to the completion of the Initial Public Offering, the Company's liquidity needs have been satisfied through a payment of certain offering costs of \$25,000 from the Sponsor (see Note 5) for the Founder Shares, and the loan under an unsecured promissory note from the Sponsor of \$300,000 (see Note 5).
 During 2021 and prior to the Initial Public Offering, the Company drew \$300,000 on the Note, which it paid in October 2021.
 Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied from the proceeds from the Initial Public Offering and Private Placement not held in the Trust Account.
-During the period ended March 31, 2022, the Company has sustained negative cash flows from operations and expects to continue to incur negative cash flows from operations for at least the next twelve months from the filing of this report.
+The Company's Sponsor has undertaken to fund working capital deficiencies of the Company and finance transaction costs in connection with an initial Business Combination of the Company by means of Company working capital loans, as defined below (see Note 5).
+On May 5, 2022, the Company drew down and received cash proceeds of \$1,050,000 from the Sponsor under the Working Capital Loan arrangement.
+During the period ended June 30, 2022, the Company has sustained negative cash flows from operations and expects to continue to incur negative cash flows from operations for at least the next twelve months from the filing of this report.